devanshusingla/modenv/README.md

-# stacked-venv
+# Modenv

-🌐 Layered Python virtual environments using `.pth` files — reuse heavy packages across multiple nested projects while keeping full isolation.
+🌐 Modular Python virtual environments using `.pth` files — reuse heavy packages across multiple nested projects while keeping full isolation.

 ---

-## 📦 What is stacked-venv?
+## 📦 What is modenv?

-`stacked-venv` is a Python utility that lets you **chain virtual environments**, so a child `.venv` can reuse site-packages from:
+`modenv` is a Python utility that lets you **chain virtual environments**, so a child `.venv` can reuse site-packages from:

 - 🧠 a **parent virtual environment**
 - 👤 the user's `~/.local` Python site-packages